gatorcloset/OOTD/Sprint3BackendDocumentation.md

 The endpoints created for this sprint include:

-- POST /login - log in a user
+- POST /login - authenticates a user and creates a session
+- POST /logout - logs out a user and clears session information
 - POST /item - create an item
 - GET /item - retrieve a list of all items
 - GET /item/{id} - retrieve information for a specific item